Tax & Estate planning How to handle “phantom distributions” from ETFs to avoid double taxation

-In an effort to counter tax avoidance and assess tax liability for trusts, new tax return filing and reporting requirements that were initially introduced in Budget 2018 will apply for trusts with tax year end after December 30, 2023.
+In an effort to counter tax avoidance and assess tax liability for trusts, tax return filing and reporting requirements that were initially introduced in Budget 2018 commenced to apply for trusts with tax year ends after December 30, 2023.
+Proposed amendments in August 2024 will significantly reduce the return filling and enhanced reporting burden.

 Previously, trusts only had to submit a T3 trust income tax and information return (T3 return) under specific circumstances, such as when the trust owed taxes, sold a capital property, or had a taxable capital gain.
 Additionally, a trust might also need to file a T3 return if it received income, gain, or profit from the trust property that is assigned to one or more beneficiaries.
 In these cases, the trust should file a T3 return if its total income from all sources is over $500, if it has more than $100 of income allocated to a single beneficiary, or if it made a distribution of capital to one or more beneficiaries.

-Under the new rules, all trusts are required to file an annual T3 trust return, with limited exceptions.
-This means many trusts that did not have to file previously are now required to file an annual T3 return, including a “bare trust” (further discussed below).
-In addition, unless the trust is considered a “listed trust” (defined below), every trust that is required to file a T3 return is now required (under new section 204.2 of the Income Tax Regulations) to provide additional beneficial ownership information by completing the new Schedule 15, Beneficial ownership information of a trust, which is a part of the T3 return package.
+All trusts are required to file an annual T3 trust return, with limited exceptions.
+This means many trusts that previously did not have to file are required to file an annual T3 return, including a “bare trust” (further discussed below).
+In addition, unless the trust is considered a “listed trust” (defined below), every trust that is required to file a T3 return is now required (under section 204.2 of the Income Tax Regulations) to provide additional beneficial ownership information by completing Schedule 15, Beneficial ownership information of a trust, which is a part of the T3 return package.
 Schedule 15 requires the applicable trusts to report the identity of the settlor(s), trustee(s), beneficiary(ies), and anyone who can influence the trustee's decision-making with regard to income or capital allocation.
 Information such as names, addresses, dates of birth, jurisdiction of residence, and taxpayer identification numbers (TINs) must also be provided for each of these parties.
 The T3 return, along with Schedule 15 (if applicable), must be filed within 90 days after the end of the trust's tax year.

 A penalty will apply if a trust must file a T3 return (including the Schedule 15 beneficial ownership schedule) but fails to do so.
-The penalty will be equal to $25 for each day of delinquency (with a minimum penalty of $100), up to a maximum penalty of $2,500.
+Where a trust that has failed to file has unpaid taxes on the filing deadline date, the late-filing penalty is calculated based on the unpaid taxes of the trust on the filing deadline date.
+Where a trust that has failed to file has no unpaid taxes on the filing deadline, the penalty will be equal to $25 for each day of delinquency (with a minimum penalty of $100), up to a maximum penalty of $2,500.
 Furthermore, if a failure to file the return was made either knowingly or due to gross negligence, an additional penalty will apply.
 The additional penalty will be equal to 5% of the maximum fair market value (FMV) of the property of the trust, with a minimum penalty of $2,500.

 For clarity, most commercially available mutual fund trusts, corporations and exchange-traded funds (ETFs) will be exempt from the enhanced trust beneficiary filing requirements.